 - Fourth, the City Council will hold a public hearing regarding the request and after such hearing will consider the Planning and Zoning Commission’s recommendation and may decide whether to give a first reading to an ordinance that would rezone the property.

-If you have any questions regarding Annexations or Rezoning or want to set up a pre-application conference, please feel free to contact the City of St. Clair Code Official: Jeremy Crowe by email: email@example.com or by phone at: 636-629-0333 ext.
+If you have any questions regarding Annexations or Rezoning or want to set up a pre-application conference, please feel free to contact the City of St. Clair Code Official: Craig Sullivan by email: firstname.lastname@example.org or by phone at: 636-629-0333 ext.
 200.